alfredodeza/azure-rag/README.md

 Note that the Azure Cognitive Search is only needed if you are following the Retrieval Augmented Guidance (RAG) demo.
 It isn't required for a simple Chat application.

+## Generate a PAT

+The access token will need to be added as an Action secret.
+[Create one](https://github.com/settings/tokens/new?description=Azure+Container+Apps+access&scopes=write:packages) with enough permissions to write to packages.
+It is needed because Azure will need to authenticate against the GitHub Container Registry to pull the image.

 ## Create an Azure Service Principal